BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 4. Getting Plenty of ZZZs

 Those relaxing naps you’re squeezing in over the weekend?
-A new mom might get a couple, but they’re in an effort to replace the four interrupted hours of sleep she got last night, not the full eight her pre-baby self got.
+A new mom might get a couple, but they’re in an effort to replace the four interrupted hours of sleep she got last night.
+Yes, sleep can be hard to come by during pregnancy, but unfortunately even more so during parenthood.
 “I thought I wasn’t getting enough sleep when I was pregnant,” says Jocelyn0415.
 “Oh, how wrong I was!”

 5. Being the Center of Attention

-Just while walking down the street or checking out at the supermarket, you probably get well-wishes and questions about how’re feeling.
+Just while walking down the street or checking out at the supermarket, you probably get well-wishes and questions about how you’re feeling.
 “Everyone wanted to take care of me, insisted I rest, asked if I was okay or just flat-out helped,” says DollphinFreek10.
-Once you’re a mom, you might feel practically invisible—when an adorable baby enters the room, you’re just the person holding her.
+Once you’re a parent, you might feel practically invisible—when an adorable baby enters the room, you’re just the person holding them.

 6. Regular Checkups